Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Experiments

 \subsection{Compared Methods}

-\begin{enumerate} \item \textbf{Greedy}~\cite{goel2023sociallight}: Chooses the phase that releases the maximum queue length in the incoming lanes at intersections. \item \textbf{Max-Pressure}~\cite{varaiya2013max}: Selects the phase that minimizes intersection pressure, defined as the average difference in vehicle counts between upstream and downstream lanes. \item \textbf{IQL-DNN}~\cite{chu2019multi}: An enhanced Independent Q-learning (IQL) variant using deep neural networks (DNNs) for more accurate Q-function approximation. \item \textbf{IA2C}~\cite{chu2019multi}: Builds on IQL algorithm, adopting the advantage actor-critic algorithm (A2C) for policy learning. \item \textbf{IDQN}: Similar to IQL-DNN, but utilizes convolutional layers for information processing of input traffic states. \item \textbf{IPPO}: An independent learning approach with policy updates guided by the PPO algorithm~\cite{schulman2017proximal}. \item \textbf{MA2C}~\cite{chu2019multi}: An advanced MARL approach that incorporates observations and fingerprints of nearby agents into ego agent's state for stable training, and also integrates neighbors' rewards to promote agent cooperation. \item \textbf{FMA2C}~\cite{ma2020feudal}: A hierarchical MARL framework inspired by feudal RL, where manager agents coordinate regional behaviors and set high-level goals, while worker agents control traffic signals to achieve these goals, thereby balancing global coordination and scalability. \item \textbf{MPLight}~\cite{chen2020toward}: It is an extension of FRAP that improves upon it by using pressure as the state and reward, while employing the DQN algorithm for policy learning. \item \textbf{AttendLight}\cite{oroojlooy2020attendlight}: An attention-based learning framework with parameter-sharing, designed for managing heterogeneous traffic signals, adaptable to various intersection layouts and signal phase configurations. \item \textbf{HeteroLight}\cite{zhang2024HeteroLight}: A parameter-sharing approach designed specifically for heterogeneous traffic networks. \item \textbf{GESA}~\cite{jiang2024general}: An advanced general TSC methods with refined FRAP module to enable multi-scenario co-training. \end{enumerate} Here, \textbf{Greedy} and \textbf{Max-Pressure} are rule-based conventional ATSC baselines.
-The independent learning methods, including \textbf{IA2C}, \textbf{IDQN}, \textbf{IPPO}, \textbf{MA2C}, and \textbf{FMA2C} allocate distinct parameters to each agent for independent updates.
+\begin{enumerate} \item \textbf{Greedy}~\cite{goel2023sociallight}: Chooses the phase that releases the maximum queue length in the incoming lanes at intersections. \item \textbf{Max-Pressure}~\cite{varaiya2013max}: Selects the phase that minimizes intersection pressure, defined as the average difference in vehicle counts between upstream and downstream lanes. \item \textbf{IQL-DNN (IQLD)}~\cite{chu2019multi}: An enhanced Independent Q-learning (IQL) variant using deep neural networks (DNNs) for more accurate Q-function approximation. \item \textbf{IA2C}~\cite{chu2019multi}: Builds on the IQL method and improves it by adopting the advantage actor-critic algorithm (A2C). \item \textbf{IDQN}: Similar to IQL-DNN, but utilizes convolutional layers for processing input traffic states. \item \textbf{IPPO}: An independent learning approach with policy updates guided by the PPO algorithm~\cite{schulman2017proximal}. \item \textbf{MA2C}~\cite{chu2019multi}: An advanced MARL approach that incorporates observations and fingerprints of nearby agents into the ego agent's state for stable training, and also integrates neighbors' rewards to promote agent cooperation. \item \textbf{FMA2C}~\cite{ma2020feudal}: A hierarchical MARL framework inspired by feudal RL, where manager agents coordinate regional behaviors and set high-level goals, while worker agents control traffic signals to achieve these goals, thereby balancing global coordination and scalability. \item \textbf{CoLight}~\cite{wei2019colight}: A parameter-sharing RL method that leverages graph attention networks (GATs) to model the influences of neighbors and promote agent cooperation. \item \textbf{MPLight}~\cite{chen2020toward}: It is an extension of the FRAP method that adopts pressure as the state and reward, while employing the DQN algorithm for policy learning. \item \textbf{AttendLight}~\cite{oroojlooy2020attendlight}: An attention-based learning framework with parameter-sharing, designed for managing heterogeneous traffic signals, adaptable to various intersection layouts and signal phase configurations. \item \textbf{HeteroLight}~\cite{zhang2024HeteroLight}: A parameter-sharing approach designed specifically for heterogeneous traffic networks. \item \textbf{GESA}~\cite{jiang2024general}: An advanced, general ATSC method that unifies intersection topologies and employs a refined FRAP module to enable multi-scenario co-training. \end{enumerate} Here, \textbf{Greedy} and \textbf{Max-Pressure} are rule-based conventional ATSC baselines.
+The independent learning methods, including \textbf{IA2C}, \textbf{IDQN}, \textbf{IPPO}, \textbf{MA2C}, and \textbf{FMA2C}, allocate distinct parameters to each agent for independent updates.
 Conversely, other RL-based methods such as \textbf{MPLight}, \textbf{AttendLight}, \textbf{GESA}, and \textbf{HeteroLight} employ parameter-sharing, allowing all agents to share and update a common set of parameters.
 Specifically, we apply both single training and joint training to \textbf{GESA} and our \textbf{Unicorn} method on the RESCO and GESA datasets.
-Models with the single suffix (e.g., \textbf{GESA-single}, \textbf{Unicorn-single}) are trained separately on each network to focus on network-specific optimization, while models with the multiple suffix (e.g., \textbf{GESA-multiple}, \textbf{Unicorn-multiple}) are jointly trained across multiple networks to learn a generalized policy through shared parameters.
+Models with the single suffix (e.g., \textbf{GESA-single}, \textbf{Unicorn-single}) are trained separately on each network to focus on network-specific optimization, while models with the multiple suffix (e.g., \textbf{GESA-multiple}, \textbf{Unicorn-multiple}) are jointly trained across multiple networks (i.e., all six networks from the RESCO and GESA datasets) to learn a generalized policy through shared parameters.
 All other learning-based methods are trained separately on each traffic dataset.